sara-salah1/Scientific-Calculator-Without-Built-Ins/README.md

 ### Statistical Functions
 - Mean: Calculate the average of a set of numbers.
-- Median: Find the middle value of a dataset.
+- Median: Find the middle value.
+- Mode: find the most repeated value.
 - Standard Deviation (`stdev`): Measure the amount of variation or dispersion.
 - Population Standard Deviation (`stdevp`): Similar to standard deviation but for a population.